100+ Common Prepositions in English (With Examples)

-Prepositions are small but important words used to show the relationship between a noun (or pronoun) and another word in a sentence.
+Common prepositions are small but important words used to show the relationship between a noun or pronoun and another word in a sentence.
+These relationships often describe place, time, direction, cause, or manner.

 They often describe: